aspuru-guzik-group/funsies/README.md

 hash tree structure that transparently tracks the history of all data produced and consumed.

-**funsies completely abstract all filesystem operations.** Funsies "files" are all stored in the database.
+**funsies completely abstract all filesystem operations.** "Files" are all stored in the database.
 This abstraction is enforced by running all commandline tasks entirely in temporary directories.
 Any files not explicitly saved as an output is **deleted**.
 By completely abstracting away the